University of Warwick: Rankings and reputation

 Warwick is consistently ranked amongst the top ten in the three major national rankings of British universities.
 Warwick is a member of the 'Sutton 13' of top ranked universities in the UK.
-Warwick was declared as The Times and The Sunday Times University of the Year 2015.

-Overall, 19 of the 27 subjects offered by Warwick were ranked within the top 10 nationally in 2019 by the Complete University Guide.

-In 2017, Warwick was named as the university with the joint second highest graduate employment rate of any UK university (along with St Andrews), with 97.7 per cent of its graduates in work or further study three and a half years after graduation.
+Warwick was declared as The Times and The Sunday Times "University of the Year" 2015.
+Overall, nineteen of the twenty-seven subjects offered by Warwick were ranked within the top 10 nationally in 2019 by the Complete University Guide.
+In 2017, Warwick was named as the university with the joint second highest graduate employment rate of any UK university, with 97.7% of its graduates in work or further study three and a half years after graduation.

 Admissions

-Warwick students also average top A-Level grades with new entrants in 2015 amassing an average of 478 UCAS points, the equivalent of AAAaa at A-level—the 13th highest in the country.
-In 2015, the university had the 6th highest offer rate amongst the Russell Group.
+Warwick students also average top A-Level grades with new entrants in 2022 amassing an average of 168 UCAS points, the 18th highest in the country.
+The university gave offers of admission to 62% of its undergraduate applicants in 2022, the 34th lowest offer rate across the country.
 For 2017 entry, the university was one of only a few mainstream universities (along with Cambridge, Imperial College, LSE, Oxford, St Andrews, and UCL) to have no courses available in Clearing.

 22% of Warwick's undergraduates are privately educated, the fifteenth highest proportion amongst mainstream British universities.
 In the 2016–17 academic year, the university had a domicile breakdown of 66:9:25 of UK:EU:non-EU students respectively with a female to male ratio of 50:50.

 Library

 The main university library is located in the middle of the main campus.
-It houses approximately 1,265,000 books and over 13 km of archives and manuscripts.
+It houses approximately 1,265,000 books and over 13 kilometres of archives and manuscripts.
 The main library houses services to support Research and Teaching practice and collaboration between departments.
-The Wolfson Research Exchange opened in October 2008 and provides collaboration spaces (both physical and virtual), seminar rooms, conference facilities and study areas for Postgraduate Research students.
+The Wolfson Research Exchange opened in October 2008 and provides collaboration spaces, seminar rooms, conference facilities and study areas for Postgraduate Research students.
 The Teaching Grid, which opened in 2008, is a flexible space which allows teaching staff to try out new technologies and techniques.
 Adjacent to the main library building is the Modern Records Centre, a sizeable archive collection, including the UK's largest industrial relations collection.

-Awards

-In 2008 the university launched a new prize, the Warwick Prize for Writing, worth £50,000.
-It is defined as "an international cross-disciplinary award which will be given biennially for an excellent and substantial piece of writing in the English language, in any genre or form, on a theme that will change with every award".
-The inaugural winner of the award was Naomi Klein for her critically acclaimed book Shock Doctrine.